Porcelain Veneers Regina

 Frequently Asked Questions:

-The procedure takes place over two office visits of about 2-3 hours each.
+Getting veneers takes place over a couple office visits of about 2-3 hours each.
 The fabrication process takes about 1-2 weeks in between the first and second visit.

 Composite can last for a couple of years but porcelain veneers generally tend to last between 7-10 years, however it is not uncommon to find patients with 15-20 year old veneers that still look great.
 When properly cared for with good oral hygiene, they can last a very long time.